joemoose/psiops/docs/combat.md

 - **Interrupting Actions**: You can hold your *action* and specify under what conditions you’ll act.
 For example, “I hold my action until I see an enemy come around the corner.”
 When the conditions are met, you can act instantly, interrupting the opponent’s action.

 - **Movement**: In-combat movement is abstracted to determine ranges to targets.
-However, in some cases, it's helpful to have a more concrete measurement.
+However, it's helpful to have a more concrete measurement in some cases.
 When a character spends an *action* moving on foot, they move about 10 meters.

 - **Falling prone** requires no *action* and can be done freely on the character’s turn.
 Getting up from a prone position takes one *action*.

 - **Attacks of Opportunity**: If a combatant who's engaged in *close range* attempts to retreat from combat, their opponent can make a free melee attack if they have a melee weapon at the ready.
 To safely disengage from *close range*, a combatant must spend one *action* to disengage, and then they must make a +REFLEXES roll to retreat without risk.

-- **Attacking**: Make an *action roll* with the following modifiers based on the range to target and other modifiers.
+- **Attacking**: Make an *action roll* with the following modifiers based on the range to target.

 ### Ranges